strapi/documentation/README.md

 👉 For more information on how to contribute, please read our [contribution guide](./CONTRIBUTING.md).

-## Requests

-Requests for new documentation are highly encouraged, this is not limited to new additions but also changes or more information requested on existing documentation.
-Please use our [request documentation](https://github.com/strapi/documentation/issues/new?template=DOC_REQUEST.md&title%5B%5D=REQUEST) issue template.

-## Bugs
+## Issues

-Bug reports help to improve the documentation.
-Please use our [documentation bug report](https://github.com/strapi/documentation/issues/new?template=BUG_REPORT.yml) template to report documentation bugs.
+Submitting issues help to improve the documentation.
+If you find incorrect screenshot(s), instructions, or code examples, or if you discover UX/UI bugs on the website, please use our [documentation issue](https://github.com/strapi/documentation/issues/new?template=BUG_REPORT.yml) template to report them.
 To submit an issue:

-1. Verify the issue is only with the Strapi documentation, code issues should be directed at the main [strapi/strapi](https://github.com/strapi/strapi) repository.
+1. Verify the issue is only with one of the Strapi documentation websites.
+Product-related issues, missing Strapi features, and any issues not directly related to the documentation should be directed at the main [strapi/strapi](https://github.com/strapi/strapi) repository.
 2. Follow the issue template and fill out as much information as you can.

 Technical questions should be asked using the following resources:

 - Open a Q&A thread on our [official forum](https://forum.strapi.io).
 - Engage with other community members on our [community Discord server](https://discord.strapi.io).

+## Requests

+Requests for new documentation are highly encouraged.
+This is not limited to new additions but also changes or more information requested on existing documentation.
+Please use our [request documentation](https://github.com/strapi/documentation/issues/new?template=DOC_REQUEST.md&title%5B%5D=REQUEST) issue template.
+These requests will be checked by the Strapi Documentation team then transferred to another internal tool outside GitHub for priorization and subsequent actions.

 ## Releases